 - Career consular officers and their dependents who are citizens of the foreign nation that their consular office represents, and who are living in Georgia under orders of their respective governments.
 This exemption shall apply only to those consular officers whose nations operate on the principle of educational reciprocity with the United States.

-- Members of a uniformed military service of the United States who, within thirty-six (36) months of separation from such service, enroll in an academic program and demonstrate an intent to become domiciled in Georgia.
+- Veterans of a uniformed military service of the United States who enroll in an academic program using GI benefits and demonstrate an intent to become domiciled in Georgia.
 This exemption may also be granted to their spouses and dependent children.
-This exemption also applies to recipients of transferred GI Bill benefits who within thirty-six (36) months of the transferor’s separation from the uniformed military service of the United States enroll in an academic program and demonstrate an intent to become domiciled in Georgia.
-An individual or former service member so described retains the exemption if enrolled at the expiration of the thirty-six (36) month window and remains continuously enrolled (other than during regularly scheduled breaks) and uses educational benefits, even if the student enrolls in multiple programs.
+This exemption also applies to recipients of transferred GI Bill benefits who enroll in an academic program and demonstrate an intent to become domiciled in Georgia.

 - Students using transferred GI Bill while the transferor is on active duty who demonstrate an intent to become domiciled in Georgia and students using the Marine Gunnery John David Fry Scholarship who demonstrate an intent to become domiciled in Georgia.